 I can neither confirm nor deny that we did anything.

-And I said, Well, you know, many of the people that were in the video that were attacking us were also in other cities attacking us.
+And I said, well, you know, many of the people that were in the video that were attacking us were also in other cities attacking us.

 One of them, you know, bloodied a police officer who had to go to the hospital.

-And I said, What do you have about that person?
+And I said, what do you have about that person?

-He said, Oh, she can't, I can't tell you anything about that.
+So I can't tell you anything about that.

-I got the feeling they had no idea even about the police officer being injured, or that they'd done any investigation.
+I got the feeling they had no idea even about the police officer being injured or that they'd done any investigation.

-The DC judiciary actually let the guy who assaulted the police officer off on his own recognizance.
+The D.C. judiciary actually let the guy who assaulted the police officer off on his own recognizance.

 I believe you had a collapsed lung at one point.